Kintsugi-Finance/The-TSU-Docs/safu-protocol/kintsugi-safety-score.md

 #### BATTLE\_TESTED

-* Title: Beefy strategy is battle tested
+* Title: Kintsugi strategy is battle tested
 * Explanation: The more time a particular strategy is running, the more likely that any potential bugs it had have been found, and fixed.
 This strategy has been exposed to attacks and usage for some time already, with little to no changes.
 This makes it sturdier.&#x20;
 * Qualification Criteria:
-  * Was deployed using a BeefyStratFactory
+  * Was deployed using a KintsugiStratFactory
   * 10+ strategies sharing the same code deployed
   * 3 months working as expected without upgrades